-Root is a relative newcomer to the insurance market and provides both car insurance and homeowners insurance in select states.
-The Columbus, Ohio-based company offers "car insurance for the way you drive" in the form of usage-based car insurance.
-The company gathers information via telematics devices to price its premiums based on your driving habits and frequency, rather than relying solely on demographic and historical information like your driving record or credit history to set rates.
+Root is a relative newcomer to the insurance market, selling car insurance,homeowners insurance and renters coverage in a growing number of states.
+The Columbus, Ohio-based insurance company offers a unique insurance product in the form of usage-based car insurance.
+It is one of the most prominent companies using telematics to gather information via devices to calculate customer premiums.
+Rates are then set based on your driving habits and frequency, rather than relying solely on demographic and historical information like your driving record or credit history.

 Usage-based car insurance is based on your driving habits